Parents voice disapproval about time changes at BPS schools

-BOSTON (WHDH) – Parents of Boston Public Schools students packed a meeting Wednesday night to explain to city leader why they are against changing start and end times for the next school year.
+Parents of Boston Public Schools students packed a meeting Wednesday night to explain to city leaders why they are against changing start and end times for the next school year.

 This comes after the school committee unanimously decided last week to change both the start and end times for elementary through high school.
 The policy says most students from grades seven through 12 will start classes after 8 a.m. and most elementary schools will be dismissed before 4 p.m.